oracle-livelabs/oci/oci-email-delivery/approvedsender/approvedsender.md

 3. Enter the sender email address you plan to use for your domain.
 Then click the **Create Approved Sender** button.
 ![Enter Approved Sender Email Address](images/picture3.png)

 4. While on the Approved Senders screen, click on the **vertical ellipsis** on the right side of the approved sender email address.
-A menu will appear.

  Click on **View SPF**.
 ![Retrieve SPF Information](images/picture4.png)

 5. Copy the SPF information for your region and save it for use in the next task.
 Click the **Close** button when complete.